KRM7/gapp/docs/genetic-operators.md

 The mutation methods are organized similarly.

-The library doesn't provide any repair functions since their use in the GAs is optional.
-These always have to be defined by the user when they are used.
+The library doesn't provide any repair functions since their use in the GAs is optional, and their implementation is highly dependent on the problem itself.
+These always have to be defined by the user when they are needed.

 ## Crossover